 The official language of China is Mandarin.

 But, if you’re in mainland China, you might hear the language of Putonghua spoken.

 All Chinese students are required to take English courses in their younger school years, and many remember the basics well into their adult years.

 Chinese is one of the six official languages used by the United Nations, and is used by about one-fifth of the global population.

 What are the local laws or customs in China?

-Just know that if you’re traveling to China and are even suspected of a crime, the police do have the authority to detain your passport and arrest you.
+Just know that if you ever find yourself in China and are as much as suspected of a crime, the police do have the authority to detain your passport and arrest you.
 And, if you’re caught with drugs or any related offense, it’s not taken lightly.

 China doesn’t recognize dual nationality.
 This means that if you were born within China to Chinese parents, you’ll be considered to have a Chinese nationality, even if you’ve since moved to another country and have a new passport.

 One of the facts about culture of China, is that there is also slightly less open-ness to displays of homosexuality in public.
 So, most save those intimate public displays of affection for behind closed doors.

 References for FAQ’s: